Wilfrid Laurier University: Expansion

-Laurier opened a second campus, in Brantford, in 1999, and in 2006, the Lyle S. Hallman Faculty of Social Work moved from the Waterloo campus to a campus in downtown Kitchener.
-The Brantford campus is centred on a number of historic properties in the downtown area which have been restored for university use.
-They include a former Carnegie library, Brantford's 1880 post office, and 1870 mansion, and a 1950 Odeon Theatre.
-The Kitchener campus is located in the historic and fully renovated former St. Jerome's high school building.
+In 1999, Laurier expanded its footprint by establishing a second campus in Brantford.
+Additionally, in 2006, the Lyle S. Hallman Faculty of Social Work relocated from the Waterloo campus to a campus situated in downtown Kitchener.
+The Brantford campus is centered around a cluster of historic properties in the downtown area, which have been thoughtfully restored for university purposes.
+These include a former Carnegie library, Brantford's 1880 post office, and a 1950 Odeon Theatre.